sakalys/chatter/README.md

 - **API Key Management**: Securely store and manage your API keys
 - **Conversation Management**: Create, view, and manage chat conversations
-- **MCP Integration**: Connect to MCP servers for extended capabilities
+- **MCP Integration**: Connect to MCP servers for extended capabilities Users can customize their accounts by configuring these client-server connections.
 - **User Authentication**: Secure user accounts and authentication

 ## Tech Stack